Varshh2/SENG645_LMS/README.md

 Hard disk memory space of at least 5 GB.

-Right now, the public URL is not working.
-So, we have attached the screenshots of the working functionalities of the project in the Checkpoint Alpha Document as a reference.
+We have attached the screenshots of the working functionalities of the project in the Checkpoint Alpha Document as a reference.